monyarm/NovelVM/doc/docportal/index.rst

-If you have software development or technical writing skills, we would love for you to join the ScummVM team!
-Check out `Developer Central <https://wiki.scummvm.org/index.php?title=Developer_Central>`_ on the ScummVM wiki for more information on contributing to ScummVM.
+If you have software development or technical writing skills, we would love for you to join the NovelVM team!
+Check out `Developer Central <https://wiki.novelvm.org/index.php?title=Developer_Central>`_ on the NovelVM wiki for more information on contributing to NovelVM.